 As with any feel factor, firmness is highly subjective, and can change a lot depending on one’s size, weight, and overall preferences.
 Therefore, I always like to incorporate a few different perspectives into my firmness test.
 Basically, a few coworkers and I take turns lying on the mattress, each giving it a personal firmness rating.
 We then average these ratings together to land on the number you see below!

-We were all pretty much in agreement about the firmness of the Saatva HD, landing on an average rating of 7.
+We were all pretty much in agreement about the firmness of the Saatva HD, landing on an average rating of 7 on the firmness scale.
 When compared to the industry standard of 6.5 for medium firmness, it seems this bed is on the firmer side.

 I personally gave the bed a 7, as I found it to have a solid, traditional innerspring feel.
 What I mean by this is that the steel coils really set the tone for the entire structure with their bounce and durability.
 You’re still likely to get some pleasant comfort in the latex and memory foam layers, but the dominant vibe is definitely one of firm support.
 This may not work for some sleepers, but heavier folks could find a lot to love in this extra oomph, which will help keep them positioned more on top of the bed than in it.